Different Methods for Getting Rid of Cicada Killers

 No matter what you call these pests--cicada killers, ground digger wasps, you will most definitely be aware of their presence.
 They are large, intimidating wasps that differ from regular wasps in one major way--their size.
 The ground digger wasp resembles a regular wasp except for the fact that it can grow to be 2.5 inches in size, or 3 inches if you live in Texas.
+Regardless of the fact that they don't sting (supposedly) unless threatened, these insects are huge and intimidating.
+Just having one or two patrolling your yard is an annoyance to many people during the summer months.
+They usually make an appearance in late June and early July.

 They pray on cicadas by stinging them and dragging them back to their holes to feast.
 Anything that can overcome a large cicada and carry it in their clutches back to their home, is a beast of an insect.
 Imagine a wasp the size of a cicada.
 No wonder these insects are so intimidating to some people.